Top Stablecoins for Investors 2024

 Which Type of Stablecoin is Best?
 (The Vault Analogy)

-The smart investor will ask, "Which type of stablecoin is best for holding its value?
+The intelligent investor will ask, "Which type of stablecoin is best for holding its value?
 Which stablecoin can I trust?"

 All stablecoins are "backed" by something: dollars, gold, or even other cryptocurrencies.
 To find the "best" stablecoin, we must ask, What is backing the value of the stablecoin?